 Policing services are provided by the Royal Canadian Mounted Police (RCMP).
-The Ladysmith Detachment has seven municipal officers, five provincial officers, one First Nation officer, three on-call guards, four public service staff, and a Victim Services Coordinator, in addition to support from volunteers.
+The Ladysmith Detachment has 7 municipal officers, 5 provincial officers, 1 First Nation officer, 2 on-call guards, 4 public service staff, and a Victim Services Coordinator, in addition to support from volunteers.
+The Town will be funding one more public service position as of July 2016.
+The RCMP also oversees three community action programs: Citizens on Patrol, Speed Watch and Blockwatch.